 The Paid Memberships Pro Lifetime Value field shows the total amount that each user has paid so far.
 By using this field, you can easily find who your most valuable members are.
 The lifetime value is calculated by summing the total amount of all the successful orders for each user.
 This is a numeric field, which means that you can apply numeric operations to it.
 For example, you can find all the members whose lifetime value is greater or smaller than a particular value.

-PMPro search members by lifetime value
+PMPro filter members by lifetime value

 Number of Payments